-Both Spouses tell Lawyer they want the assets to be disposed of on death mostly to A's children (approximately in proportion to the assets held by A and B).
-Lawyer drafts the appropriate disposition documents.
-Later Spouse B tells Lawyer that B has changed her or his mind and insists on a 50-50 split of assets between their respective children.
-What should/must Lawyer do?
-Under these facts, Lawyer has a concurrent conflict of interest.
+1185 Both Spouses tell Lawyer they want the assets to be disposed of on death mostly to A's 1186 children (approximately in proportion to the assets held by A and B).
+Lawyer drafts the 1187 appropriate disposition documents.
+Later Spouse B tells Lawyer that B has changed her 1188 or his mind and insists on a 50-50 split of assets between their respective children.
+What 1189 should/must Lawyer do?
+1190 1191 Under these facts, Lawyer has a concurrent conflict of interest.
 Rule 1.7.
-Conflict of Interest: Current Clients states: (a) Except as provided in paragraph (b), a lawyer shall not represent a client if the representation involves a concurrent conflict of interest.
-A concurrent conflict of interest exists if: (1) the representation of one client will be directly adverse to another client; Or (2) there is a significant risk that the representation of one or more clients will (2) there is a significant risk that the representation of one or more clients will be materially limited by the lawyer's respecibilities to enother client. be materially limited by the lawyer's responsibilities to another client, a former client or a third person or by a personal interest of the lawyer. (b) Notwithstanding the existence of a concurrent conflict of interest under paragraph (a), a lawyer may represent a client if: (1) the lawyer reasonably believes that the lawyer will be able to provide competent and diligent representation to each affected client; (2) the representation is not prohibited by law; (3) the representation does not involve the assertion of a claim by one client against another client represented by the lawyer in the same litigation or other proceeding before a tribunal; and (4) each affected client gives informed consent, confirmed in writing.
-It appears unlikely in this instance that the requirements of (b)(1) could be satisfied.
-Lawyer should consider carefully whether she or he can give unbiased and effective advice or whether Lawyer might unconsciously try to steer the clients toward what Lawyer
+Conflict of 1192 Interest: Current Clients states: 1193 (a) Except as provided in paragraph (b), a lawyer shall not represent a client if the 1194 representation involves a concurrent conflict of interest.
+A concurrent conflict of 1195 interest exists if: 1196 (1) the representation of one client will be directly adverse to another client; 1197 or 1198 (2) there is a significant risk that the representation of one or more clients will 1199 be materially limited by the lawyer's responsibilities to another client, a 1200 former client or a third person or by a personal interest of the lawyer.
+1201 1202 (b) Notwithstanding the existence of a concurrent conflict of interest under 1203 paragraph (a), a lawyer may represent a client if: 1204 (1) the lawyer reasonably believes that the lawyer will be able to provide 1205 competent and diligent representation to each affected client; 1206 (2) the representation is not prohibited by law; 1207 (3) the representation does not involve the assertion of a claim by one client 1208 against another client represented by the lawyer in the same litigation or 1209 other proceeding before a tribunal; and 1210 (4) each affected client gives informed consent, confirmed in writing.
+1211 It appears unlikely in this instance that the requirements of (b)(1) could be satisfied.
+1212 Lawyer should consider carefully whether she or he can give unbiased and effective 1213 advice or whether Lawyer might unconsciously try to steer the clients toward what Lawyer 1214 believes would be a good compromise.
+1215